 What did I notice?

 Where there is a will, there is a way – Disability in the people affected by leprosy is a challenge.
 This disability is not just a physical function but also includes discrimination, social restriction, and activity limitations.
 The key factor about this disability is the lack of awareness among the people.
-Once you are affected by leprosy people lose hope and think it as the end of life.
+Once you are affected by leprosy people lose hope and think of it as the end of life.
 Anandwan has been working for the upliftment of these people and helping them to earn their own livelihood.
 Leprosy is not a disability for the people but more or less social stigma.
 During our visit, each and every patient has their own mode of livelihood.
-Few of them do agriculture, while few of them create handmade greeting cards, poster.
+Few of them do agriculture, while few of them create handmade greeting cards and posters.
 Many of them are working on machines while many people are working at hospitals.
 Irrespective of their deformed hand/fingers, it’s amazing to see how they are still working without showing any sign of helplessness.
 This is only possible with a strong will and dedication.
 Few of them were in fact working with their legs.
 It’s well justified if one door is closed, many more doors are opened.
 People who lose their limbs, lose hope and start begging, but people at Anandwan are setting an example of how beautiful life can be made with the remaining things in place.

-What does this journey meant to me?
+What does this journey mean to me?

-Every journey has its own significance, and the journey to the Anandwan has an altogether different impact in my life.
-A journey which started as a college course (DOCC) made me realize my duties towards society.
+Every journey has its own significance, and the journey to the Anandwan has an altogether different impact on my life.
+A journey which started as a college course (DOCC) made me realize my duties toward society.
 I have read many books from childhood, that preaches us about social welfare but it resides theoretically.
 It was the first time in my life when I actually visited an NGO and interacted with people.
 I care for people and always want to help the needful but this journey actually provided me a platform to connect and work towards it.
 Although my challenge was specific to “Waste Upcycling” but I learned how Anandwan is contributing to all the aspects of life such as Environment, Livelihood, Healthcare, Rehabilitation, Agriculture, Education.

 Apart from our social responsibility, the journey helped me to understand the real value of leadership.
 Till now, I use to consider my father as a true leader, whom I have seen from childhood, shaping up the lives of our family members and leading us to success.
 But Anandwan is beyond leadership, it’s a perfect environment where people help each other and grow together.
 I have always heard a leader is someone who is a source of inspiration but at Anandwan, everyone is a leader and it’s a web of inspiration that has closely tied up and created a strong bond of interconnectedness.

-How did Anandwan shape up my life?
+How did Anandwan shape my life?

 Learn to be happy in every situation – It’s often well said that “Smile, is what it takes to fight all the problems” and Anandwan has actually proved it.
 If I take an example of before and after of me facing similar situations, my perspective to see problems has changed completely.

 Before – I was a pessimistic person, who always use to count the negative aspects of life.
-One such incident happened with me before joining SPJIMR.
+One such incident happened to me before joining SPJIMR.
 I was working as a Sales Engineer in my last organization where I had to meet monthly targets.
 Being in a Sales role is a challenging task, especially when you have to meet targets every time.
-I never failed to complete my targets indeed use to overachieve it.
+I never failed to complete my targets and indeed use to overachieve them.
 But it was a bad month when I couldn’t even achieve 50% of the target.
 This became a reason for me to be sad and skip my food for the whole day.
 I worsened the situation by getting into a heated argument with my family members.

-Roti, Kapda aur Makaan – The 3 basic necessities of life are – “Food, Cloth and Shelter” rest everything is luxury.
-We spend an immense amount of money in luxuries just to look good and fulfill our taste buds.
+Roti, Kapda Aur Makaan – The 3 basic necessities of life are – “Food, Cloth and Shelter” rest everything is luxury.
+We spend an immense amount of money on luxuries just to look good and fulfill our taste buds.
 While I don’t know how to build or develop any of the above three necessities.
 People at Anandwan are great examples of how things are built from scratch.
-They grow their own food, build their own shelter and stich their own clothes.
+They grow their own food, build their own shelter and stitch their own clothes.
 I saw the immense effort it takes to do these activities and understood the value of a single grain of food.
 I never cared about the food and wasted it, never cared about cloth and threw it with a single cut.
 But after witnessing the effort and time it takes to produce a single thread from cotton, taught me the real value.

-The true meaning of leadership – A leader is one who inspires you to do great things.
-Definition of leadership for me was limited to the scope of Politics, Sports or War but never thought that even a common people living around us can be a great leader.
+The true meaning of leadership - A leader is one who inspires you to do great things.
+Definition of leadership for me was limited to the scope of Politics, Sports, or War but never thought that even a common people living around us can be a great leader.
 One such example was Baba Amte who started Anandwan and changed the life of Leprosy patients.
-But that’s not the end, it’s a beginning of many more leaders who are fighting with their disabilities and inspiring many others like them to lead a peaceful life.
-There were great singers, actors, artisans, who have huge potential and disabilities didn’t seem to hinder their talents.
+But that’s not the end, it’s the beginning of many more leaders who are fighting with their disabilities and inspiring many others like them to lead a peaceful life.
+There were great singers, actors, and artisans, who have huge potential and disabilities didn’t seem to hinder their talents.
 They are the true leaders who have not only inspired the many others like them but has brought a positive change in their life.
-Being an MBA student and aspiring leader of tomorrow’s corporate world, it becomes my duty to share the value among my team but also address how my decision will shape up the world financially, economically and socially.
+Being an MBA student and aspiring leader of tomorrow’s corporate world, it becomes my duty to share the value among my team but also address how my decision will shape the world financially, economically, and socially.

-When I look back to the days spent at Anandwan, The overwhelming experience which I felt was a joy.
-Those were the only people after my family and friends who were happy in meeting me and it can be sensed by the warmth in their eyes and the gestures.
+When I look back on the days spent at Anandwan, The overwhelming experience I felt was a joy.
+Those were the only people after my family and friends who were happy in meeting me and it can be sensed by the warmth in their eyes and their gestures.
 Although, I couldn’t communicate with elderly people (didn’t understand their languages) I can feel the connectedness by shaking hands with them.
 All the time, I was there it made me realize how much I get and how less I give.
-I couldn’t be more thankful for the healthy life I am leading.
+I couldn't be more thankful for the healthy life I am leading.

 We often hear “Health is Wealth”, I understood the real meaning once I went to Anandwan.
 My initial reaction was skeptical about Anandwan but as the time kept on passing, I was amazed to see the beautiful environment around me.
-At times it was really hard to see the disable people working but slowly, the disability was merely invisible, as every people can do everything they want without any hindrance.
+At times it was really hard to see the disabled people working but slowly, the disability was merely invisible, as every people can do everything they want without any hindrance.
 There were so many moments which were joyful, I would really like to take a note of them, soak them up and absorb everything while it was happening.
 They taught us the real meaning of a happy life and it’s the perception of a human mind that can make or break you.

-Few key traits which can be observed across the entire family of Baba Amte are:
+A few key traits which can be observed across the entire family of Baba Amte are: